Ejguzman3988/tarkov-pedia/Notes.md

 Canned beef stew, commonly referred to as tushonka, can be stored for years, thus rivaling condensed milk in importance as military and tourist food supply.

+1. Would you like to search something else?

+2. Back to main menu